clux/kubecon2020/source/slides.md

 ```

 notes:
-- suppose i only want to subscribe to Added or Modified ew for ConfigMaps, in some namespace, this is how that would look. that could basically be your main.
+- suppose i only want to subscribe to Added or Modified ew for ConfigMaps, in some namespace, this is how that would look.
-- line 4; watcher on configmaps, flatten and filter to applied events
+- line 4 crucial; watcher on configmaps, flatten and filter to applied events
 - handles all the watch complexity
-- and the fact that there's an unflattened stream you can ultimately work with, means that a state store will always have some data, even during a relist
+- and the fact that there's an unflattened stream you can ultimately work with, means that any state store built on top of this will always have some data, even during a relist

 ---
 ### kube-runtime: reflector